BrenoHenrike/Skua/readme.md

 ## For Account Manager

 Your **Account Info** will be stored only in your **local appdata** and never shown anywhere nor in a text file.
-We **DO NOT** store it online because we intended to make account manager with **no database**.
+We **DO NOT** store it online because we intended to make an account manager with **no database**.

 ## What do we use this data for?

-To keep track of what bots are run, how often, how long, and really just how popular some bots are.
+To keep track of what bots are run, how often, how long, and just how popular some bots are.

-## Some example of the types of scripts Skua has
+## Some examples of the types of scripts Skua has

 - **Story scripts** found in the `Story` folder.
 - **Merge scripts** found in the `Other > MergeShops` folder.
 - **Farming scripts** found in the `Farm` folder.
-These include but are not limited by: Gold, Experience, Class Points, Reputation.
+These include but are not limited to Gold, Experience, Class Points, and Reputation.
 - **Faction-specific** (nation/legion/etc) can be found in their respective folders.
-- Specific tools such as **Butler** (a follow and kill [doesnt support quests]), "ChooseBestGear" (a script that will look at your inv, and equip the appropriate setting for the race type you select.), BuyOut ( will either buy **all/non-ac/ac** (will prompt due to acs) from a specified shop)
+- Specific tools such as **Butler** (a follow and kill [doesnt support quests]), "ChooseBestGear" (a script that will look at your inv, and equip the appropriate setting for the race type you select.), BuyOut ( will either buy **all/non-ac/ac** (will prompt due to ACs) from a specified shop)
 - **Core Script Files** are not meant to be run.
 - **0ScriptName.cs** are basically "Do everything required for this script.."
-- If you wanted to have a new farming script that they don't exist though please request them [here](https://forms.gle/casF8pCNsP2qMGZS6)
+- If you wanted to have a new farming script that doesn't exist though please request them [here](https://forms.gle/casF8pCNsP2qMGZS6)

-### [Skua Discord](https://discord.gg/pearlharbor) join the community and get help with Skua
+### [Skua Discord](https://discord.gg/pearlharbor) Join the community and get help with Skua

 ### For questions or help join the discord & go to the [#skua-help](https://discord.com/channels/1090693457586176013/1090741396970938399) channel